wp-plugins/child-theme-configurator/readme.txt

 = How do I add styles that aren't in the Parent Theme? =

-You can add queries and selectors using the "New Selector(s)" textarea on the Query/Selector tab.
+You can add queries and selectors using the "Raw CSS" textarea on the Query/Selector tab.
 See "Query/Selector," below.

 = How do I remove a style from the Parent Theme? =